corydozen/serverless-cdk-cicd/README.md

 This will be a series of blog posts in which I will build a serverless `todo` app, CICD'ed, ready for iterative development.

-Proposed technologies:

-- AWS CDK
-- AWS DynamoDb
-- AWS Appsync
-- AWS Cognito
-- AWS S3
-- AWS CodeCommit
-- AWS CodeBuild
-- AWS CodeDeploy
-- AWS CodePipeline
-- ReactJS
-- Redux
-- React Router
-- Enzyme
-- Postman

-I will be exploring this project as I go.
-So, it may not reach it's destination.
-But it will at least get close.

-I'm going to try to avoid doing [this](https://www.youtube.com/watch?v=MAlSjtxy5ak).

 # Assumptions

 In this series, I'll use AWS's CDK to build out a serverless application.
 I will assume that the reader ...